-Before visiting Finland, we weren’t quite sure what to expect, especially as we were travelling in summer, so winter snow fun and visits to Santa’s home were off the agenda.
+Before visiting Finland in Europe, we weren’t quite sure what to expect, especially as we were travelling in summer, so winter snow fun and visits to Santa’s home were off the agenda.
 Often grouped in with the Scandinavian countries of Denmark, Norway and Sweden, we found travelling with a dog similar in many ways, but also more dog-friendly.

 For instance, Helsinki Airport is the first European airport to have proper pet relief areas, while the city has a greater percentage of pet-friendly hotels than any other city in Europe.
 Read on to find out more about travelling in Finland with a dog…

 Travelling to Finland with a Dog

 Finland is one of the countries in Europe that requires your dog to have a worming treatment done before arrival.
 This echinococcosis worming treatment needs to be done by a vet between 24 hours and 5 days of crossing the border, and recorded in your dog’s pet passport.
 The one exception is if you are directly travelling from Ireland, Malta, Norway or Northern Ireland, which also require the same treatment.

 In practice however, this isn’t always checked.
 We crossed into Finland both by car, in the remote north while travelling to northern Norway, and by ferry from Sweden.
 Neither time was our dog’s pet passport checked.
 However, always follow the rules and complete this step to keep echinococcosis out of Finland.